canton7/Simple.Migrations/README.md

 Finally, we create and run a `ConsoleRunner`.
 This is a little helper class which gives you a nice command-line interface for running migrations.
-It's not necessary to use this by anymeans (you can call methods on `SimpleMigrator` directly), but it saves time when you just want a simple command-line application to run your migrations.
+It's not necessary to use this by any means (you can call methods on `SimpleMigrator` directly), but it saves time when you just want a simple command-line application to run your migrations.
+If you're using .NET Standard 1.2 the console is not available, so you will have to call methods on `SimpleMigrator` directly.

 And we're done!
 Build your project, and run it with the command-line argument `help` to see what's available.